mmckeon16/mailchimp-takehome/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npx wdio`
+### `npm run wdio`

-Launches a chrome browser and runs all tests in the `e2e` directory.
-Configuration for these tests can be found in the `wdio.conf.js` file.
+Launches a chrome browser and runs all tests in the `e2e` directory (besides the axe scan).
+Configuration for these tests can be found in the `wdio.conf.js` file. **Note** to run these tests, the application needs to be running on `localhost:3000`.
+You can do this by running `npm start`, and then run this in a separate terminal.

+### `npm run wdio:axe`

+Launches a chrome browser and runs the `axe.e2e.js` test.
+Right now, the results are just logged to the console. **Note** to run these tests, the application needs to be running on `localhost:3000`.
+You can do this by running `npm start`, and then run this in a separate terminal.

 ### `npm run build`